root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 ### TROOT - entry point to ROOT

-The [TROOT](https://root.cern/doc/master/classTROOT.html) object is the entry point to the ROOT system.
+The {% include ref class="TROOT" %} object is the entry point to the ROOT system.
 The single instance of `TROOT` is accessible via the global variable `gROOT` (→ see [gROOT](#groot)).
 Using the `gROOT` variable, you have access to basically every object created in a ROOT based program.
 The `TROOT` object is a container of several lists pointing to the main ROOT objects.

 ## Understanding ROOT's class structure